mrtlott/lab-git-branching/README.md

 git push origin main
 ```

 On GitHub, navigate to your forked repository and create a pull request to the original repository.
+Title your PR -> Merge branch-b into branch-a: Add both files.